 The mothers of the desaparecidos, victims of the military dictatorship's war against leftists, have demonstrated here since 1977.
 You can see them march, speak, and set up information booths Thursday afternoons at 3:30pm.
 The circle of headscarves, known as panuelos, on the ground surrounding the Pirámide de Mayo marks their demonstration route.
 The use of the headscarves as a symbol dates from a time when the military finally granted the mothers the right to march in protest, but forbid them from speaking to anyone.
 They wrote the names of missing children on the scarves, hoping someone would see and later, in a safer space, tell them what had happened to their children.

 The Argentine president goes to work at the Casa Rosada.
 It was from a balcony of this mansion that Eva Perón addressed adoring crowds of Argentine workers.
-You can watch the changing of the guard in front of the palace every hour on the hour, and around back is the Presidential Museum with information on the building's history and items owned by presidents over the centuries.
+Around back is the Presidential Museum with information on the building's history and items owned by presidents over the centuries.

 Puerto Madero became Buenos Aires's second major gateway to trade with Europe when it was built in 1880, replacing La Boca's port in terms of importance.
 But by 1910, the city had already outgrown it.
 The Puerto Nuevo (New Port) was established to the north to accommodate growing commercial activity, and Madero was abandoned for almost a century.
 Urban renewal saved the original port in the 1990s with the construction of a riverfront promenade, apartments, and offices.
 Sterile and businesslike during the day, the area attracts a fashionable crowd at night.
 It's lined with restaurants serving Argentine steaks and fresh seafood specialties, and there is a popular cinema showing Argentine and Hollywood films, as well as dance clubs.
 The entire area is rapidly expanding, with high-rise luxury residences, making this a newly fashionable, if somewhat isolated and artificial, neighborhood.
 All the streets in Puerto Madero are named for important Argentine women.
-Look for the Buenos Aires City Tourism brochure Women of Buenos Aires to learn more about some of them.
 A sign between docks 2 and 3 explains these spectacular women.
 At sunset, take a walk along the eastern, modern part of the port, and watch the water shimmer in brilliant reds with the city as a backdrop.

 As you walk out from the port, you'll also come across the Ecological Reserve.
 This area is an anomaly for a modern city and proof nature can regenerate from an ecological disaster.
 In the 1960s and 1970s, demolished buildings and debris were dumped into the Río de la Plata after the construction of the autopista (highway system).
 Over time, sand and sediment built up, plants and grasses grew, and birds now use this space as a breeding ground.
 Ask travel agents about bird-watching tours.
 In the summer, adventurous Porteños use it as a beach, but the water is too polluted to swim in and you must be careful of jagged debris and the homeless who set up camp here.
 In spite of limited protection, Puerto Madero development is slowly creeping onto the preserve.
 While the Ecological Reserve is a lung for the city, the height of Puerto Madero buildings has been blamed for blocking Río de la Plata winds, decreasing air quality in downtown Buenos Aires.
 The focal point for the Puerto Madero area is Santiago Calatrava's Bridge of Woman, opened in 2001.